DennisLent/emma-cookbook/readme.md

 # Frontend MVP — Final Scope (supersedes earlier scope)

 A complete, frontend‑focused MVP definition covering all features you listed.
 The backend/APIs may be mocked during development; the UI/UX below is final for MVP.

+---

+## Auth Modes (JWT or Keycloak)

+- Local development uses JWT by default. `run.sh` starts Django and Angular; Angular runs with `environment.ts` where `authProvider: 'jwt'`.
+- Keycloak setup is supported for SSO (PKCE + silent SSO).
+To run the app in Keycloak mode locally: `cd cookbook-app && npm run start:keycloak`.
+Configure backend `.env` with `KEYCLOAK_*` (issuer, realm, client id, jwks URL).
+- Production build defaults to Keycloak (`environment.prod.ts` has `authProvider: 'keycloak'`).
+Switch to JWT by changing `authProvider` to `'jwt'` if desired.
+- Angular provides two environments: `development` (JWT) and `keycloak` (SSO).
+Use `npm run start:jwt` or `npm run start:keycloak` to choose.
+- Backend accepts both Keycloak OIDC Bearer tokens and SimpleJWT tokens.
+You can keep JWT endpoints enabled for local/dev while using Keycloak in production.

+You can also drive the local choice via run.sh:

+- `FRONTEND_MODE=keycloak ./run.sh` → starts Angular in Keycloak mode
+- `./run.sh` → starts Angular in JWT mode

 ## 1) Core Capabilities